xiecong/Simple-Implementation-of-ML-Algorithms/README.md

     * Prediction by Viterbi

 Work in progress:
-* Deep Belief Network
 * Recurrent neural network
 * Long short-term memory
 * Generative Adversarial Networks
 * Deep Q-Network (Reinforcement learning)

 Feel free to use the code.
-Please contact me if you have any questions: xiecng@gmail.com
+Please contact me if you have any question: xiecng [at] gmail.com